 Our unit of the Razer Huntsman Elite is fitted with the Linear Optical switches (Red).
 They don't provide any tactile feedback and require very little force to actuate.
 The pre-travel distance is extremely short, which makes the keyboard feel very responsive.
 You can get the keyboard with Clicky Optical switches (Purple) if you prefer.
 The Purple switches are advertised to have slightly higher pre-travel distance and actuation force, and they provide tactile feedback, similar to Cherry MX Blue switches.
 If you want to see how the Purple switches perform, check out our review of the Razer Huntsman Mini.

 The typing experience with the Linear Optical switches is just okay.
 It feels incredibly responsive and light, and the included wrist rest is very comfortable, so it shouldn't cause any fatigue over time.
 Due to the lack of tactile feedback, it can be difficult to sense if a keystroke is registered.
 While the extremely short pre-travel distance and light actuation force are great for gaming, it's too sensitive to recommend for typing.
 We experienced the same issue as with the Razer Huntsman Tournament Edition, where the spacebar would activate by simply hitting the desk near the keyboard.
 Also, the ABS keycaps feel slippery, more so if there's oil buildup.
-You can buy PBT keycaps from the Razer store or other retailers, but it's an additional expense.

-Do note that the typing experience is very different with the Clicky Optical switches, as they provide tactile feedback, and they're advertised to have higher pre-travel distance and actuation force.
+Note that the typing experience is very different with the Clicky Optical switches, as they provide tactile feedback, and they're advertised to have higher pre-travel distance and actuation force.
 Our units of the Razer Huntsman and Razer Huntsman Mini are fitted with the Clicky Optical switches, and they don't have the same issue with the spacebar being overly sensitive.

 The Linear Optical switches on our unit of the Razer Huntsman Elite don't generate a lot of typing noise; however, the Clicky Optical switches are much louder, as seen in our review of the Razer Huntsman.